-Forest fire is the disaster that very destructive and affects expensive environmental cost.
-On the other hand, forest usually has huge area and has remote location.
-These conditions need resouces management that will be answered by this Data Fusion application.
-The objective for developing this application is supporting for the decisions makers and stakeholders in allocating the resources.
-Two main measurements that characterize the location regarding fire forest management are: Fire Risk Probability and Priority Level Resouces Allocation.
+Wildfires can be disastrous with significant impacts and high cost.
+Additionally, forests extend across large volume of areas which are often considered remote.
+These conditions need complex decisions related to resources management prior as well as during wildfire events that are the target of this Data Fusion application.
+The objective for developing this application is providing support to decision makers and stakeholders in allocating the resources.
+Two main measurements that characterize the location regarding wildfire risk management are: Fire Risk Probability and Priority Level Resources Allocation.
 Fire Risk Probability depend on various variables that characterizing the locations, while the Priority Level Resources Allocation takes into account the area of the forest to order the urgency level.
-This application will be helpful for preventive action or to minimize the cost if the disaster happens.
+This application will be helpful for preventive action or to minimize the cost if a disaster happens.